ICAEW.com works better with JavaScript enabled.

 Access to our exclusive resources is for specific groups of students, users, subscribers and members.

 The most significant element is the DB to defined contribution (DC) pension transition, on which we have now had four consultations since the summer, often with very short deadlines to respond.
-We had been given the impression that the urgency was to allow a big announcement in the Budget, but this did not happen, although there was a general commitment to continue the process.
+These have now been reflected in policy proposals, covered at the end of this article.
 DB schemes are de-risking, heading into run-off and transferring liabilities into the insurance bulk annuity market.
 This has a number of important impacts:

 • As mentioned above, DB pension investment has historically been a mainstay of UK institutional real estate investment.
 Many schemes are now selling their direct real estate and interests in funds.
 Open-ended funds with a large exposure to corporate DB schemes have seen very significant redemptions and UK corporate DB schemes can be pretty much ruled out as a source of capital for new real estate investment.
 As DB declines, it is slowly being replaced by DC pension provision.
 Although it had taken them over a decade to get there, the previous government had finally made progress before departure in creating a new legislative framework for DC pension investment that should improve outcomes for policyholders and facilitate deployment of capital into illiquid assets, including real estate.
 Four aspects are key: